truenas/middleware/docs/userguide/truenas_quick.rst

 Next, install all of the populated drive trays into the front of the appliance.
 Refer to Figure 3.2e for a detailed view.

-.. note:: To avoid personal injury, do not install drives into the TrueNAS® Storage Appliance before racking.
+.. note:: to avoid personal injury, do not install drives into the TrueNAS® Storage Appliance before racking.

 **Figure 3.2e: Drive Installation Instructions**